momentodeals/parse-angular-patch/README.md

 ### Auto generate getters & setters

-Nothing simpler, just attach an array of attributes to your Object definition, and the enhancer will generate according getters/setters.
-Please note that the first letter of your attribute will be transformed to uppercase.
+Nothing simpler, just attach an array of attributes to your Object definition, and the enhancer will generate ECMAscript 5 property getters/setters, making your Object ng-model compatible (unsopported in < IE9, < FF4, < Safari5, < Opera12, Konqueror)

 ```javascript
 Parse.Object.extend({